background-image

 What inspired you to become a journalist?

 My passion for storytelling and a desire to inform the public about important issues inspired me to become a journalist.
-I believe that journalism plays a crucial role in democracy by holding power accountable and giving a voice to the voiceless.
+I believe that journalism plays a vital role in democracy by holding power accountable and giving a voice to the voiceless.

 Example Answer:I was inspired to become a journalist after covering a local community event in high school, where I realized the power of storytelling in bringing people together.